dliggat/dliggat.github.ioOLD/source/_posts/2013-08-06-automate-all-the-things.markdown

 [Bruno Oliveira](https://plus.google.com/+BrunoOliveira) captured the essence of why automation is so great in a widely circulated [chart](https://plus.google.com/+BrunoOliveira/posts/MGxauXypb1Y) a year or so ago:

-{% img center /images/geeks.png 550 'Title' %}
+{% img fancybox center /images/geeks.png 550 'Geeks' %}

 ### Appendix, or Why I like OS X